Benjamin Franklin Fairless: Post-war years

-As World War II ended, Fairless led U.S. Steel through yet another major steel strike.
+In 1946, Fairless was awarded the Medal for Merit for advising the United States Army Chief of Ordnance during World War II on how to eliminate bottlenecks in the steel industry.
+Returning to U.S. Steel, Fairless led the company through yet another major steelworker strike.
 The United Steelworkers demanded a significant pay increase in order to once more bring pay in line with the heavy inflation brought about by the war.
 With prices still strictly regulated by the federal government, in November 1945 Fairless refused to grant any pay increase unless the government approved a $2 per ton increase in the price of steel.
 Secretary of Labor Lewis B. Schwellenbach urged the parties to come to an agreement out of a concern for national security, but Fairless refused without a price increase.
 Steel industry executives asked the National Labor Relations Board to prevent a strike, but the agency said it lacked the power.
 The Office of Price Administration on November 24 declined to permit a price increase, arguing it would violate its price regulations.
 But the union agreed to a 30-day cooling off period, and on December 31 President Harry S. Truman won agreement from Fairless and Murray to establish a fact-finding board to study the issue.
 One week later, the president conferred with OPA Administrator Chester Bowles, and Bowles agreed to consider a $2.50 per ton increase in the price of steel.
 But OPA's fact-finding was nowhere near complete.
 With the steel strike scheduled to begin on January 13, Truman summoned Fairless and Murray to the White House on January 11.
 Truman convinced Murray to delay the strike one week, but the two sides were still far apart on the pay rise (Murray demanding 19 cents an hour, and Fairless offering just 15 cents an hour).
 On January 13, Fairless consulted with other steel industry executives about the talks.
 The following day, Truman indicated publicly that he would approve a $4 per ton price increase, but only if the two sides came to agreement via collective bargaining on a wage increase.
 Murray indicated he would accept Truman's offer.
 But Murray also reportedly said that the steel industry was engaged in a "conspiracy" to destroy the labor movement, a statement which outraged Fairless and led to a breakdown in talks.
 With no resolution, the strike occurred as scheduled on January 19.
 Fairless denounced the strike as an attack on the president's wartime reconversion program, industry, and the public good.
 On January 24, Fairless asked the president to call a national wage and price conference covering all major industries to establish new national wage and price levels.
 But Truman rejected the plan, and reiterated that his basic proposal from January was the only one he would consider.
 On January 28, Fairless opened talks with the United Steelworkers.
 As the strike continued into February 1946 without resolution, Congress began holding hearings on the issue.
 On February 9, Murray testified that Fairless had offered him a 19 cents per hour wage increase on January 12.
 Congressional and public opinion turned against Fairless, and on February 15 he and Murray agreed to an 18 cent an hour wage increase.